How to use firewall-cmd tool

-Purpose – Enabling the firewalld service and using the firewall-cmd command line utility to configure zones
+Here in this article we will try to enable the firewalld service and use the firewall-cmd command line utility to configure zones.

 1. Checking the status of firewall daemon